naoufelcre/EvolvingDomains.jl/docs/src/examples.md

-# Examples
+# Examples of moving domain construction

-This page contains complete, runnable examples demonstrating common use cases.
+Simple construction of moving domains

 ## Example 1: Advecting a Circle